Honshu Island sits at the confluence of the Okhotsk Current which pushes cold water southward from

 Day 3.
 Three more shark dives including time for exploring

-the reef in search of Japanes horn sharks and swell sharks.
+the reef in search of Japanes horn sharks and other species.

 Day 4.
-Three more shark/ray dives in Chiba.
-Then, relocate
+Three more sharky dives in Chiba.
+Then, we will pack

-to the Izu Peninsula; about 4hrs by private bus.
-Dinner at
+to the Izu Peninsula; about 5hrs by private bus.
+Dinner at a

 Day 5.
-After breakfast, head out to dive at Mikomoto Island
+After breakfast, we will head out for two dives at Mikomoto Island

 in search of schooling hammerheads.

 Day 6.
 On our last day of shark diving we will return to Mikomoto

 hammerheads, we will spend some time looking for endemic Japanese wobbegong sharks.

 Then, back to the hotel to pack and relax before heading out